chrisgleitze/full-vim-experience/README.md

 Here's my suggestion for how to start and progress:

-Use [Vim in VS Code](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim), [IntelliJ](https://www.jetbrains.com/help/idea/using-product-as-the-vim-editor.html) or what ever your current IDE is to see if you like it.
+- Use [Vim in VS Code](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim), [IntelliJ](https://www.jetbrains.com/help/idea/using-product-as-the-vim-editor.html) or whatever your current IDE is to see if you like it.
-If you do and you want the full Vim in Neovim experience, then
+- If you do and you want the full Vim in Neovim experience, then
-A) build your own Neovim config if you’re an advanced programmer OR
+- A) build your own Neovim config if you’re an advanced programmer
-B) use a Neovim distribution, a so called “distro”.
+- or B) use a Neovim distribution, a so called “distro”.
 That is an out of the box Neovim configuration that includes everything you need, so you can start coding right away.
 I highly recommend the [LazyVim](https://www.lazyvim.org/) distro.
-For keyboard-only navigation in the browser use [Vimium](https://vimium.github.io/) in Chrome and Firefox.
+- For keyboard-only navigation in the browser use [Vimium](https://vimium.github.io/) in Chrome and Firefox.
-For keyboard-only navigation on OS use [Fluent Search](https://fluentsearch.net/) on Windows and [Homerow](https://www.homerow.app/) on Mac.
+- For keyboard-only navigation on OS use [Fluent Search](https://fluentsearch.net/) on Windows and [Homerow](https://www.homerow.app/) on Mac.

 ## The problem: Navigating a decentralized, innovative ecosystem